Dr. Rachel Kleinfeld advises governments, philanthropists, and activists on how democracies make major social change.

 As a senior fellow at the Carnegie Endowment for International Peace, Rachel is a leading expert on how democracies – including the United States – can improve, with a particular focus on countries facing poor leadership, polarized populations, violence, and corruption.

-In 2010, Time magazine named Rachel one of the top 40 political leaders under 40 in America.
-As the founding CEO of the Truman National Security Project, she spent a decade building and leading a national organization headquartered in Washington, D.C., with a membership of over 80,000 supporters and chapters in most major U.S. cities.
-Under her leadership, the Truman Project assisted scores of national, state, and local candidates and elected officials, advocated for legislation nationally and in multiple states, and fostered a new generation of military veterans and national security leaders to advance policies that would enhance global security, democracy, and human dignity.
+Prior to joining Carnegie, Kleinfeld spent a decade co-founding and directing the Truman National Security Project, for which Time magazine named her one of the top 40 political leaders under 40 in America.
+Under her leadership, the Truman Project fostered a new generation of military veterans and national security leaders to advance policies that would enhance global security, democracy, and human dignity.

-Rachel now lives in Santa Fe, New Mexico, with her husband, a sculptor, and their two wonderful, fierce, daughters.
+Rachel lives with her husband, a sculptor, and their two wonderful, fierce, daughters.